How to Raise Girls to Be Leaders—5 Ways to Help Your Daughters Thrive

 4. Girl Scouts helps girls to form and maintain healthy relationships

 One of the things my girls all love most about being a Girl Scout is the friendships they have made.
-Bria mentioned to me that her favorite part of the Girl Scout Law is the part about being a friend to every Girl Scout.
+My oldest daughter mentioned to me that her favorite part of the Girl Scout Law is the part about being a friend to every Girl Scout.
 She loves how friendship is valued and feels it is an important leadership quality.

 Not only do they learn to form relationships with their peers, they also have many wonderful women leaders to look up to and have a relationship with.
 One of my friends on Facebook talked about her own Girl Scout troop leader from when she was a Girl Scout: